cancervariants/gene-normalization/docs/source/managing_data/dynamodb.rst

 .. note::

-    See the :ref:`DynamoDB handler API reference<dynamodb_api>` for information on programmatic access.
+    See the :py:mod:`DynamoDB handler API reference<gene.database.dynamodb>` for information on programmatic access.

 Local setup
 -----------